Abduct—The movement of an arm or a leg away from the body

 Dorsal—Referring to the back or posterior

-Elbow Extension—When an arm is opened toward a straight position with minimal bend in the elbow
+Elbow Extension—When an arm is opened toward a straight position with a minimal bend in the elbowa

 Ergonomist—A professionally trained individual who conducts an ergonomic evaluation

-Foot Controlled Movement—Natural movement using feet on the floor, without the risk of unatural or awkward reaching
+Foot Controlled Movement—Natural movement using feet on the floor, without the risk of unnatural or awkward reaching

 Goniometer—An instrument that measures angles

 Hypermobility—When a joint easily moves beyond the normal range expected for a particular joint; also known as 'joint hyperlaxity'